 Hong Kong also has a number of leading private AI technology companies such as SenseTime.
 SenseTime was co-founded by Professor Sean Tang who developed a novel facial recognition system with deep learning with an accuracy rate of over 99%, grew into a unicorn in 2017 in just three years’ time.
 Other examples include WeLab, an online lending platform utilises AI to come up with personalised lending proposals for its clients.

-In May 2018, Alibaba announced a new initiative to support and promote Hong Kong to grow as a global hub for AI.
-Alibaba, through its Hong Kong Enterpreneurship Fund, will partner with SenseTime and HKSTP to launch a not-for-profit AI lab in Hong Kong (HKAI Lab).
+In May 2018, Alibaba, SenseTime and HKSTP announced the launch of a not-for-profit AI lab in Hong Kong (HKAI Lab), a new initiative to support and promote Hong Kong to grow as a global hub for AI.
 Objective of the HKAI Lab is to advance the frontiers of AI which includes helping start-ups commercialise their technology, develop ideas and promote knowledge sharing in the AI field.

 As one of the most densely populated cities in the world with world-class ICT infrastructure and Internet connectivity, Hong Kong is an ideal testing ground for a lot of smart city applications.
 To catch up the global trend and build Hong Kong into a world-class smart city, the Government released the Hong Kong Smart City Blueprint in December 2017 that maps out development plans in the next five years.